|Guide||0 Triplogs||0 Topics|

 A Fool's Way to East End Peak

 Off-trail activities, possibly including the 0.3 mi use trail to the peak 4057, are not permitted in the McDowell Sonoran Preserve.
-You might get cited by a Regulatory Authority or scolded by a stewart.
-Use proper judgement.
-Obey official area closed signage.
+You might get cited by a Regulatory Authority or scolded by a steward.
+Use proper judgment.
+Obey the official area closed signage.
 You can always do the Lookout loop instead.

 Located in the McDowell Sonoran Preserve (MSP), Gateway Trailhead to East End Peak Loop gives hikers a chance to approach Tom's Thumb from a different direction, enjoy large sections of trail unencumbered by throngs of people, and bag the highest peak in the MSP.

-This hike begins at the Gateway Access Area building and takes you across an expensive looking, totally necessary bridge (sorry for the sarcasm).
-Shorty after the bridge, you will have the option to go left, right, or straight.
+This hike begins at the Gateway Access Area building and takes you across an expensive-looking, essential bridge (sorry for the sarcasm).
+Shortly after the bridge, you will have the option to go left, right, or straight.
 Proceed left onto the Gateway Loop Trail until you reach WP1.
-At this waypoint, continue on and the trail turns into Windgate Pass Trail.
-Follow this trail until a well marked intersection (TT17) that denotes the next jump onto the Tom's Thumb Trail.
+At this waypoint, continue, and the trail turns into Windgate Pass Trail.
+Follow this trail until a well-marked intersection (TT17) that denotes the next jump onto the Tom's Thumb Trail.

-This trail section will snake back and forth with short previews of Tom's Thumb looming above until a section of switchbacks brings the rock formation within full view.
+This trail section will snake back and forth with short previews of Tom's Thumb looming above until a team of switchbacks brings the rock formation within full view.
 Continue following Tom's Thumb Trail down past the intersection of Tom's Thumb Trail and East End Trail.
-Just past this intersection and just before the Tom's Thumb Trail starts gaining in elevation is the turn off for East End Peak.
+Just past this intersection and just before the Tom's Thumb Trail starts gaining in elevation is East End Peak's turn off.

-Once on top of East End Peak, the gated solar panels will be in plain view and a small trip log can be found wedged between two rocks that are the actual highest point.
-An optional jaunt to the West once on top the peak will put you on top of a section of large boulders that provides incredible views of the MSP and allows you to snoop on all the folks making the busy trek to Tom's Thumb.
+Once on top of East End Peak, the gated solar panels will be in plain view.
+Look for a small summit log wedged between two rocks that are the actual highest point.
+An optional excursion to the West once on top of the peak will put you on top of a section of large boulders that provides incredible views of the MSP and allows you to snoop on all the folks making the busy trek to Tom's Thumb.

 After you have enjoyed the views, carefully make your way back down and turn left to head down East End Trail at the intersection.
-East End Trail will end at a well marked T and a right turn will put you back on Windgate Pass Trail.
-Follow this trail all the way back the way you came.
+East End Trail will end at a well-marked T, and a right turn will put you back on Windgate Pass Trail.
+Follow this trail back the way you came.

 Check out the Official Route.